bbwieland/Advent2024/README.md

 # Advent2024
-2024 Advent of Code solutions
+2024 Advent of Code solutions, all in Python, not timely, probably bad.